 What are your web statistics?

 Because Western North Carolina is such a seasonal as well as a destination region, our monthly statistics vary.
-SheVille’s readership is huge with folks finding us online and by word of mouth of course.
+SheVille’s readership is large, with folks finding us online and by word of mouth of course.
 Two-thirds of our readers come from the southeast U.S., then national and about one-tenth international.
 We have at least 4500 unique visitors monthly, with hundreds of people online in SheVille at the same time at any given moment.
-During springtime each year we typically reach over half a million hits a month.
-SHEVILLE IS OPEN 24/7!
+Each year we typically reach over half a million hits a month.
+SHEVILLE IS OPEN for business 24/7!

 What can SheVille do for me?